 |Texture Paint:||Tools for coloring image textures in the 3D View.|

 |Animation:||Tools for making properties of objects dependent on time.|

 |Compositing:||Combining and post-processing of images and rendering information.|

 The workspaces are saved in the blend-file.
 When you open a file, enabling the Load UI in the File Browser indicates that Blender should use the file’s screen layouts and overriding the current layout.
 See Load UI.

-A custom set of workspaces can be saved as a part of the Startup File.
+A custom set of workspaces can be saved as a part of the Defaults.